johndatserakis/koa-vue-notes-web/README.md

 Here you'll find the program's SASS files.
 There's a bunch of component files as you drill down.
 I do use some of the .vue style concepts on certain components - but there is most definitely a case to be made for having all your base style code in one place.
 We're also importing Font-Awesome icons in `src/App.js`.

+Honestly, I really like Bootstrap, and v4 is very nice - but I'm not a huge fan of using its components because they still use jQuery.
+Also, I really wish it was written using the BEM syntax - something I use for my own components.
+With that being said - this project only makes use of Bootstrap's grid, buttons, form-groups, and navbar - although you may want to go in a different direction with that.

 ### common

 For utlity functions.